mobyvb/storj-sdk/README.md

 cd vendor/storj-lib
 git config remote.origin.pushurl git://github.com/storj/core
 ```
 This will add the module such that anyone can pull from git but at the same time, anyone with push permissions will be able to do so.
+Make sure the subdirectory in `vendor` has the same name as the corresponding directory that would normally appear in a project's `node_modules` folder.

 Remove a submodule but leave it in `.gitmodules` so that you can pull it back in later
 (first ensure that there are no uncomitted changes to the repository)